Robustly learning the Hamiltonian dynamics of a superconducting quantum processor

-The error of the identification method is dominated by the systematic error due to the final ramping phase that is around $1$ MHz for the individual entries.
+The error of the identification method is dominated by the systematic error due to the final ramping phase that is around $1$ MHz for the individual entries, see the SM for details.
 Small long-range couplings exceeding the statistical error are necessary to fit the data well even when penalizing those entries via regularization.
 These entries are rooted in the effective rotation by the final ramping before the measurement and within the estimated systematic error.

 The fit deviation from the data (\cref{fig:single H}(e)) exhibits a prominent decrease within the first few nanoseconds of the time evolution.
-This indicates that the time evolution significantly differs during the initial phase of the experiment as compared to the main phase of the experiment, which we can attribute to the initial pulse ramping of the experiment.
+This indicates that the time evolution differs during the initial phase of the experiment as compared to the main phase of the experiment, which we can attribute to the initial pulse ramping of the experiment.
 The identified initial map describing this ramping (\cref{fig:single H}(c)) is approximately band-diagonal and deviates from being unitary, indicating fluctuations of the effective ramps between different experiments.